Rykmentti/Personal-Portfolio-Project/README.md

 I concluded this project, because it was made with Unity 2020.3.12f1 LTS and the new project is going to using on newest Unity 2022 LTS.
 ### first-mobile-project
 My first mobile project.
 I am currently Jyväskylä University of Applied Sciences student, specializing in the game development.
-This is my personal prototype, which I use to build and test everything.

 Why mobile?
 I wanted to see how mobile development works and since I'm very interested in 2D, doing a mobile project is a good idea to find out how everything works there.
 I am using tablet as the end platform right.